Why Saskatoon Is Canada’s Next Great Culinary Destination

 9 Mile Legacy Brewing

 The food and drink scene in Saskatoon is all about collaboration, not competition.
 Located across the street from Odd Couple is 9 Mile Legacy: a beer lover’s paradise.
-Taking its name after the fact that the families of founders Shawn Moen and Garrett Pedersen once owned farms roughly nine miles apart, the brewery currently has eight beers on tap, including Belgian blonde, oatmeal stout and a collaboration ale with Odd Couple infused with Szechuan pepper, lemongrass and ginger.
+Taking its name after the fact that the families of founders Shawn Moen and Garrett Pedersen once owned farms roughly nine miles apart, the brewery has eight beers on tap, including Belgian blonde, oatmeal stout and a collaboration ale with Odd Couple infused with Szechuan pepper, lemongrass and ginger.

 Little Grouse on the Prairie